NicTeslaJr/RPi-YT/README.md

 Play music on Raspberry Pi, controlled from a Web Client

 ## Requirements

 To run the Sanic Server on the Raspberry Pi:

-From your os distro's repository
+From your os distro's repository:
 * mpv
 * ffmpeg